-This site does not yet exist; data are not available.
+The Wahkiacus Acclimation Facility does not yet exist; data are not available.

-5.8 Indicate available back-up systems, and risk aversion measures that will be applied, that minimize the likelihood for the take of listed natural fish that may result from equipment failure, water loss, flooding, disease transmission, or other events that could lead to injury or mortality.
+5.8 Indicate available back-up systems, and risk aversion measures that will be applied, that minimize the likelihood for the take of listed

-Potential Hazard Risk Aversion Measure Equipment failure/Water loss See below Flooding/Water Loss The facility is sited to minimize the risk of catastrophic fish loss from flooding and equipped with low water alarm probes in strategic locations to prevent fish mortality due to loss of water.
-Alarm systems will be monitored 24/7 with staff available on-station to respond to problems. may be overtopped.
+Potential Hazard Risk Aversion Measure Equipment failure/Water See below loss Flooding/Water Loss The facility is sited to minimize the risk of catastrophic fish loss from flooding and equipped with low water alarm probes in strategic locations to prevent fish mortality due to loss of water.
+Alarm systems will be monitored 24/7 with staff available on-station to respond to problems.
+Under 100-year flood conditions, tank berms may be overtopped.
 Fish could be washed out of the system during these events.
-Debris entering the ponds will need to be removed, ponds cleaned, and repaired.
+Debris entering the tanks will need to be removed, ponds cleaned, and repaired.
 Disease Transmission USFWS fish health guidelines will be followed.
 USFWS fish health pathologist will conduct inspections monthly and problems are managed promptly to limit mortality and reduce possible disease transmission.